Regulation and Frontier Housing Supply: Additional Estimation Details

 A consistent estimate for $\delta$ can be obtained by regressing log price on the period of transaction and its square, the square of the period of construction, age (or period of construction) and age-squared.
 The estimate $\widehat \delta$ is the ratio of the coefficient on the square of the period of construction to the coefficient on the square of the period of transaction.
-Column (1) in Table \ref{tab:EHPR} shows the results of the regression, with parcel fixed effects and the same set of building and apartment attributes as in Table \ref{table:PSR} of Appendix \ref{ap:PSR}, and using the data described elsewhere in the paper but for all transactions with construction years the year after or up to 40 years before the transaction year.
+Column (1) in Table \ref{tab:EHPR} shows the results of the regression, with parcel fixed effects and the same set of building and apartment attributes as in Table \ref{table:PSR} of Appendix \ref{ap:PSR}.
+The regression is estimated on the data described in Section \ref{se:data} but expanding the dataset to include transactions of not only new but also existing apartments, specifically all transactions with construction years the year after or up to 40 years before the transaction year.